confluentinc/event-streaming-patterns/style-guide.md

 - Add cross-references to related patterns (where applicable) to the respective “References” sections.
 - Before publishing: scan for leftover `TODO` entries (such as links to content that didn’t exist yet at the time of writing a pattern)
 - Preferably, every pattern has some direct information/reference to Apache Kafka in its Implementation section.
-- When the pattern is ready to be published, add it to the table of contents file at [docs/meta.yml](./docs/meta.yml).

 ## Additional style guides (Confluent internal-access only):